-Ask Martin Minich why he's escorting Rick Steves My Way independent tours around Europe, and he'll tell you he's working on making his life less exciting.
+Ask Martin why he's escorting Rick Steves My Way vacations around Europe, and he'll tell you he's working on making his life less exciting.
 He'll say that — having been pushed out of Czechoslovakia by Russian tanks at a tender age, only to end up in Switzerland with the uneasy vibe of all that dictator and mafia money stacked in mountain caves — he craves the predictable and peaceful.
 His first foray into tour guiding involved taking French campers on tours through US National Parks.
 But they were poor listeners.
 And the way they'd dangle their feet off the rim of the Grand Canyon gave him the willies.
 Today Martin has found serenity working with, as he likes to say, "well-adjusted Rick Steves customers, of the famously no-whiners-no-grumps variety."

 Martin, is it true that you speak six languages?

 Ja, moi confessione hablar six langues.

-After years of experience with Rick's fully guided Germany, Austria & Switzerland tours, you more recently began escorting our "un-guided" My Way tours in the region.
+After years of experience with Rick's fully guided Germany, Austria & Switzerland tours, you more recently began escorting our "un-guided" My Way vacations in the region.
 Are there differences or surprises that come to mind?

 On the two My Way itineraries I've escorted — the Alpine Europe tour and Germany-Austria-Switzerland — I had expected to have people who would keep to themselves and just take advantage of the great time savings we provide by taking care of transport and lodging.
 But the nice surprise is that tour members on My Way itineraries are every bit as happy to mingle, make friends, and find people with common interests to go do their activities together.
 As a My Way escort, I have less to organize and keep track of than on a fully guided tour.
 This leaves me with more time and energy to talk with tour members one-on-one, listen to the plans they've laid out beforehand, and give my opinion for their best use of the time we have in each place.

 Are My Way: Alpine Europe tour members hard-core hikers?